Archive for the ‘pork’ Category

 Mix the marinade ingredients.
 Set them aside.

 Cut the pork belly into pieces that are about 2 inches square.
 Place them in a large pot.
 Cover them with water and bring the pot to a boil.
-Boil for 5 minutes.
+Boil it for 5 minutes.
 Drain the water.

-Place the pork belly pieces on a sheet pan lined with non-stick aluminum foil.
+Place the warm pork belly pieces on a sheet pan lined with non-stick aluminum foil.
 Coat them with the marinade.
 Let them sit for 10 minutes.

 Bake the pork belly pieces on the sheet pan in the oven for 30 minutes.

-While the pork belly is baking, start the sauce in a large non-stick pan or pot: combine the lemon zest and juice, star anise, cinnamon sticks, honey and chicken broth.
+While the pork belly is baking, start the sauce in a large non-stick pan or pot: combine the lemon zest and juice, star anise, cinnamon sticks, maple syrup or honey, and chicken broth.
 Bring it to a boil, then reduce it to a simmer.

-When the pork belly pieces have finished baking, add them to the sauce pot and simmer (covered) for about 15 minutes or until meat is tender.
+When the pork belly pieces have finished baking, add them to the sauce pot, lowering the heat to a simmer.
+Simmer (covered) for about 15 minutes or until meat is tender.

-Turn the heat on high, uncover the pot and cook until the sauce has reduced to a glaze that coats the meat.
-Reduce the heat as the sauce thickens to avoid the sugars in the honey from burning.
+Turn the heat back on high, uncover the pot and cook until the sauce has reduced to a glaze that coats the meat.
+Reduce the heat as the sauce thickens to avoid the sugars in the syrup or honey from burning.
 When the pieces are sticky and gooey, they are ready!

-Devour them just like that, or…
+Devour them just like that!

-Let a piece of pork belly cool, then slice it to your desired thickness and fry it like regular bacon.
-It’s great with an omelet!
+If you have leftovers, let the pork belly cool, then slice the pieces it to your desired thickness and fry them like regular bacon.
+They’re great with eggs!

 image

+Fettucini alla Bolognese has been my daughter’s favorite Italian dish for years.
 The recipe isn’t difficult, but like many great dishes, it depends on the best quality ingredients you can get your hands on.

 I like to use a combination of ground beef, ground veal and ground pork in my Bolognese recipe.
 But I don’t sweat it too much if I don’t have all three, substituting a little more of one or the other, depending on what’s in my freezer at the time.
+(2–1, beef to pork, is a good ratio.)

 I use humanely raised grass-fed ground veal that I get down the road from a local dairy farm: Sweet & Salty Farm in Little Compton, RI.
 I use ground Berkshire pork, full of “good fat.”
 And I use grass-fed beef from local farms.
 Guanciale, a cured pork product that comes from the cheek (jowl) of the pig, is something that I prepare myself.
 I buy the Berkshire pork jowls raw and cure them at home.
 (That’s another blog!)
-If you can’t get your hands on guanciale, a nice slab of bacon will do the trick.
+If you can’t get your hands on guanciale, a nice slab of bacon or pancetta will do the trick.

 The rest of the ingredients are organic, when available.